Darkseid: The New 52

 In Darkseid #1, his background story was revealed.
 Formerly a farmer named Uxas, he hated the deities of his world.
 So he traveled up to their mountain while they slept and tricked them all into fighting each other.
-As they were all weakened from the war, he killed them one by one with his scythe (similar to Kronos of Greek mythology) and stole their power, before destroying his world and creating Apokolips.
+As they were all weakened from the war, he killed them one by one with his scythe and stole their power before destroying his world and creating Apokolips.

 In Justice League: The Darkseid War (after the retirement of the "New 52" imprint), Darkseid comes into conflict with the Anti-Monitor.
 Darkseid's daughter Grail leads the Anti-Monitor, who is revealed to be a scientist named Mobius, to Darkseid for the former to kill the latter.
 Mobius believes that with the death of Darkseid, he will be free from being the Anti-Monitor.
 After an intense battle, the Anti-Monitor fuses the Black Racer with Flash and sends it after Darkseid.
 Using the fused Flash and his own powers, he kills Darkseid.
 With Darkseid dead, the universe is unbalanced as it has lost its God of Evil.
-Later, Lex Luthor would be merged with the Omega Sanction, becoming the new ruler of Apokolips.
+Lex Luthor later fuses with the Omega Sanction, becoming the new ruler of Apokolips.

-After killing the Anti-Monitor using an Anti-Life Equation-powered Steve Trevor, Grail would later resurrect Darkseid through the newborn child of Superwoman.
+After killing the Anti-Monitor using an Anti-Life Equation-powered Steve Trevor, Grail resurrects Darkseid through the newborn child of Superwoman.
 The child has the same powers as his father Mazahs, with the ability to steal the powers of others.
 Stealing the new "God" abilities of the Justice League, Grail fuses them with the child and brings Darkseid back to life.
 However, he is under her complete control.
 Grail later attempts to redeem herself by seemingly killing Darkseid with the Anti-Life Equation.
 However, it is later revealed that she reincarnated him back as a baby with the intention of teaching him differently.